 Bring data to life

 We’ve all "read" those annual reports that are chock full of numbers and stats.
 Sometimes they are literally presented in a laundry list format.
-It’s 2, nonprofit friend, so let’s get a little more creative with how we present data.
-The UNHCR has a wealth of data and they’ve smartly found ways to bring that data to life through infographics, charts and other illustrations.
+It’s 2-thousand-something, nonprofit friend, so let’s get a little more creative with how we present data.
+The UNHCR has a wealth of data and they’ve smartly found ways to bring that data to life through infographics, charts, and other illustrations.

 Calgary Zoo Annual Report